Ethics and Integrity Commissioner

 The position of Ethics and Integrity Commissioner was created by Executive Council in 2015 as part of a series of measures to maintain and strengthen public confidence that the work of government is conducted with high standards of ethics and integrity.

 Initially, the primary area of responsibility for the commissioner was conflict of interest disclosure for deputy ministers and senior officials in similar positions.
 In the fall of 2015, the commissioner’s mandate was expanded to include a key role in the newly-developed Public Interest Disclosure and Whistleblower Protection Policy.
 Administratively, the office is associated with the Public Service Commission.

 Shauna Sullivan Curley

 Shauna Sullivan Curley is a graduate of Dalhousie University with a Bachelor of Arts degree (cum laude, political science, 1979) and a Bachelor of Laws degree (1982).
-She received her Queen’s Counsel designation in 2001.
+She was appointed Queen’s Counsel in 2001.

 Shauna retired from the public service on December 31, 2013.
-On March 31, 2015, she was appointed to the part-time position of Ethics and Integrity Commissioner for a five year term.
+On March 31, 2015 she was appointed to the part-time position of Ethics and Integrity Commissioner.
+She is currently serving a second five year term.

-Active in her community, Shauna currently serves as a member of the board of directors of the Canadian Cancer Society and the University of Prince Edward Island and is an elder at the Kirk of St. James.
+Active in her community, Shauna has recently served on the national and PEI boards of directors of the Canadian Cancer Society and on the board of the University of Prince Edward Island.
+She is an elder and trustee at the Kirk of St. James in Charlottetown.
 She is past president of Community Legal Information Association of Prince Edward Island, as well as the Prince Edward Island Branch of the Canadian Bar Association.
 Shauna has been a director of the Law Foundation of Prince Edward Island and a member of the Advisory Committee on Federal Judicial Appointments.